 Name Park It!

-There are several great reasons to park domains.
-At less than $10 per domain, parked domains can offer you a great Return on Investment (ROI).
+There are several great reasons to park domain names.
+Parked domain names can offer you a great Return on Investment (ROI).
 They provide...

-The "how and why" you use parked domains depend on whether you are...
+The "how and why" you use parked domain names depend on whether you are...

 -OR-